 His piece Seven Songs was a winner of the nief-norf Summer Festival 2016 International Call for Scores.
 His piece Overlooks was a winner of the Wild Shore New Music 2016 Call for Scores and was performed in Alaska, New York City and Washington, D.C. on a program celebrating the National Park Service's centennial.
 He has had premieres by Roomful of Teeth, Wild Shore New Music, the Berkshire Symphony, UVA Percussion Ensemble, Williams Percussion Ensemble, I/O Ensemble, Opus Zero Band, Foot in the Door, Performance 20/20, Matthew Gold, Andrea Violet Lodge, I-Jen Fang and Casey McLellan.
 His music has been presented by organizations such as the Talea Ensemble (at The Stone in NYC), nief-norf, Wild Shore New Music, Close Encounters with Music, the Charlottesville Chamber Music Festival, the I/O New Music Festival and Mass MoCA.
 He has been in residence at the Atlantic Center for the Arts (with composer Judith Shatin) and at Mass MoCA.

-an untitled new work for solo piano in six or seven movements
+a new five-movement work for solo piano